Schoeneck, Pennsylvania

-Schoeneck (German: Schöneck) is an unincorporated community and census-designated place (CDP) that is located in West Cocalico Township, Lancaster County, Pennsylvania, United States.
+Schoeneck (German: Schöneck) is an unincorporated community and census-designated place (CDP) that is located in West Cocalico Township, Pennsylvania, United States.
 The name Schoeneck is a corruption of the Pennsylvania Dutch phrase, "Schoenes Eck," which translates to "pretty corner."

 As of the 2010 census, the population was 1,056.

 Geography

 Schoeneck is located in northeastern Lancaster County, in the southern part of West Cocalico Township.
 It is also 5 mi north of Ephrata and 18 mi northeast of Lancaster, the county seat.

 Interstate 76, the Pennsylvania Turnpike, passes through the northern part of the community, with the closest access 6 mi to the east near Reamstown.

 According to the U.S. Census Bureau, the Schoeneck CDP has a total area of 8.1 sqkm, of which 0.08 sqkm, or 0.96%, are water.

 The community is drained by tributaries of Indian Run, which flows south to Cocalico Creek in Ephrata and is part of the Conestoga River watershed running eventually to the Susquehanna.